FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 Wait, what are those other things you just installed?

-- `cors` lets us make cross-origin requests without annoying errors telling us we're not allowed
+- `cors` lets us make cross-origin requests without annoying errors telling us we're not allowed to
-- `express-session` helps us save data to session storage
+- `express-session` helps us save data in a server-side session
 - `request` makes formatting HTTP requests totally painless (and neatly organized)

-It's hard mode without these packages, but you do you.
+It's _hard_ mode without these packages, but you do you.

 ### Config